sommerfeld-io/release-watcher/README.md

 The versions overview for the [list of repos as specified in this repository](components/taskfile.yml) is written to [`components/work/versions.md`](components/work/versions.md).

-The [DevContainer Configuration](.devcontainer/Dockerfile) from this repository provides a ready-to-use environment with all necessary tools pre-installed.
-You can use it to run the playbook without additional setup.

 ## How to use with `task`

 To run the app locally, simply run `task run` from [components/taskfile.yml](components/taskfile.yml) - e.g. `cd components && task run`.